javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/3-class-extend-object/solution.md

 As we know, the "extends" syntax sets up two prototypes:

 1. Between `"prototype"` of the constructor functions (for methods).
-2. Between the constructor functions itself (for static methods).
+2. Between the constructor functions themselves (for static methods).

 In our case, for `class Rabbit extends Object` it means: